TheRealAndyP/max-cube-protocol/S-Message.md

 ### Duty Cycle

 868MHz radio comms is limited to 1% transmission, i.e. 36 seconds in each hour.
-The cube monitors this, and returns the hex representation of the permitted duty cycle as a percentage.
+The cube monitors this, and returns the percentage of the permitted duty cycle as a hex number (so 1A = 26%).
 When this percentage reaches 100% it will queue S commands in memory or reject additional commands.

 ### Command Result